-- 1. Understand the scientific principles of sports training. - 2.
+- 1. Understand the need and importance Sports Training based on the Scientific Principle. - 2.
 Fix and adopt the training load - 3.
-Prepare the sports person for the competition
+Understand the concepts of different means and methods of various training. - 4.
+Prepare the sports person for the competition - 5.
+Basic Knowledge about and doping and its effects.

-Sports training: Definition - Aim, Characteristics, Principles of Sports Training, Over Load: Definition, Causes of Over Load, Symptoms of Overload, Remedial Measures - Super Compensation - Altitude Training - Cross Training
+Sports training: Definition - Aim, Characteristics, Principles of Sports Training (General and Basic principles), over Load: Definition, Causes of over Load, Symptoms of Overload, Remedial Measures, internal and external load.
+Components of load - Intensity of loading, density of loading, duration, and extent of loading.
+Load and adaptation - Super Compensation - Altitude Training - Cross Training